roukou3/DCTL/README.md

 ## Requirement

-Blackmagic Design DaVinci Resolve Studio 16, 17b6
+Blackmagic Design DaVinci Resolve Studio 16, 17

 DCTL does not work with free version of DaVinci Resolve.

+## TIPS

+- If the aspect of the timeline is different from the clip, [see here](https://github.com/roukou3/DCTL/issues/3#issuecomment-933454757).

-## About shooting settings
+- About shooting settings

    For movie shooting, IBIS(In Body Image Stabilization) should be turned off.
    And for GH 5, anamorphic(4:3) 6K is preferable.

 ## Licence